The No Inductor power supply that utilizes USB PD 3.0/3.1 Programable Power Supply (PPS) to request voltage and set current limit.

 This project utilizes PicoPD's previous work to prototype a bench power supply.
 Beside portable soldering iron, this should be one of the best portable tools for college electrical engineering students.
 This bench power supply is powered by USB-C PD 3.0/3.1 using their PPS capability.
 There is no buck or boost converter on the board.
 We will explore how to implement constant voltage (CV) and constant current (CC), two modes that are featured in all of the standard bench power supplies.
 Best of all, it will fit inside your pocket!

-Note: Beta product will come fully assembled with PETG 3D printed case and acrylic lid.
-There is no warranty.
-Beta product is only for evaluation purposes.
+Note: Prototype unit will come almost assembled with PETG or ABS 3D printed case and acrylic lid.
 The code is under development but will be provided as open-source software.

 Important note

-Not all USB-C power supplies support Programmable Power Supply (PPS). and not all PPS power supplies support CC mode.
+Not all USB-C power supplies support Programmable Power Supply (PPS) but many modern charger/powerbank does.
 Through our small sample size that includes powerbank/charger from Anker, Ugreen, and Baseus, here is our recommendation for getting Constant Current mode out of the box:

-• 3A - 23V ideal diode load switch
+• 5A - 23V max ideal diode load switch

 • On board current/voltage sensor